-- Use your spare key to start the vehicle, or

-- Have your vehicle towed to a

-dealership or locksmith.
-The key

-codes will need to be erased from
+- Use your spare key to start the vehicle, or - Have your vehicle towed to a dealership or a locksmith.
+The key codes will need to be erased

-your vehicle and new key codes will need to be re-coded.

 Replacing coded keys can be very costly and you may want to store an extra programmed key away from the vehicle in a safe place to prevent an unforeseen inconvenience.